 Planning will be developed from the Curriculum Guidance for the Foundation Stage Physical Development strand.
-Fun Fit has been introduced to improve the gross and fine motor skills of some pupils.
+Funfit has been introduced to improve co-ordination which it is hoped will lead to better handwriting.

 Resources

 P.E. equipment can be found in both the outdoor and indoor P.E. stores.